publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptA/spt3/m__us_usc_t29_s796f–4.md

     (c) __Assurances__

-    The eligible agency shall provide at such time and in such manner as the Commissioner may require, such satisfactory assurances as the Commissioner may require, including satisfactory assurances that—
+    The eligible agency shall provide at such time and in such manner as the Administrator may require, such satisfactory assurances as the Administrator may require, including satisfactory assurances that—

         (1) the applicant is an eligible agency;